-WHEN YOU APPLY TO Harvard, you will fill out either the Common Application or the Universal College Application (we have no preference), followed by our own supplement to help us get a better sense of who you are.
+WHEN YOU APPLY TO Harvard, you will fill out the Common Application, the Universal College Application, or the Coalition Application (we have no preference), followed by our own supplement to help us get a better sense of who you are.
 Not sure where to start?
 Members of our admissions committee have offered helpful tips here on how to fill out both parts of your application.

 Please fill out your name exactly as it will show up on all materials we receive for your application.
 Your teachers, college counselors and others should also use your legal name just as it will appear on your financial aid forms, official test score reports, etc. Use of a nickname can cause your application to be incomplete if we cannot match your materials to your application.